 Philosophy at King's examines and critiques the foundations of all disciplines and looks into the principles of logic, reality, knowledge, and values with a critical eye from a biblical point of view.

-Your professors will take you through a journey of centuries of human thought and reasoning, from Greek philosophy to Nietzsche, and how philosophy is wound through all of us as human beings and our experiences.
+King's philosophy professors take students through a journey of centuries of human thought and reasoning, examining how philosophy is wound through all humans and our experiences.
 Join us in discovering how philosophy touches everything from the environment to the sciences.

 - Introducing students to philosophy as a robust contribution to human culture.

 - Providing the foundations of a thoughtful examination of life in relation to faith and all areas of study and inquiry.

 - Examining the works of scholars and philosophers through centuries of Classical and Modern thought.

 King's philosophy professors lead students in an exploration of humankind's reasoning and values through the lens of Christian philosophers and from a biblical point of view.
 Learn how to reflect on science in relation to faith, moral judgement and behaviour, and the philosophy of religion itself.
 Students are challenged with thoughtful questions and encouraged to discuss and debate these perspectives and theories.